 Interesting fact: According to the San Diego County website, scorpions glow under a black light.

 The point of this post is to let you all know that we have scorpions in La Jolla so that you can have a plan in case you or your pet or child is stung.
-It’s likely that they probably live in other parts of coastal San Diego, too.
+And, to keep an eye out on hot summer days because they do blend in with outdoor surroundings making them hard to see.
+We no longer keep our back doors open in the summer between the lizards and scorpions.

 *Photo credit: Flickr, JeffreyTurner